Grey-headed batis: Description

 The grey headed batis is a small grey, black and white bird with restless habits.
 In the adult males the forehead, crown and nape are bluish black, there is a small white loral spot which extends into a long, broad, supercilium, there is a small white patch on the nape and the face mask is glossy black.
-The mantle and back aredark grey with a tinge of glossy black, the fluffy rump is white and the uppertail coverts are black.
+The mantle and back are dark grey with a tinge of glossy black, the fluffy rump is white and the uppertail coverts are black.
 The wing is black with a white stripe and the tail is black with white outer tail feathers.
 The underparts are white, except for a glossy black breast band and blackish underwing coverts.
 The female is similar to the male but has a chestnut or rufous breast band.
 It has yellow eyes, a black bill and black legs.
 The grey-headed batis measures 10–11 cm in length and weighs 8.8–13.4 g.